hwfan/DriveDownloader/README.md

 **Why does "Size:Invalid" occur?**

-We extract the size of file by using the "Content-Length" of HTTP response.
+We extract the size of file from the "Content-Length" of HTTP response.
 If this parameter is empty, the file size will fall back to "Invalid".
 (The response of GoogleDrive often hides this header.)

 **I couldn't connect to the target server through a socks5 proxy.**